-Is the purpose of the legislation and the underlying dominance standard strictly economic, or does it protect other interests?
+3 Is the purpose of the legislation and the underlying dominance standard strictly economic, or does it protect other interests?

 The standard is strictly economic.
-Non-competitive factors are not considered
+Non-competitive factors are not considered.

-As explained in response to question 5, there are exemptions from abuse of dominance rules on non-economic grounds (eg, for reasons of public policy or international obligations).
+There are exemptions from abuse of dominance rules on noneconomic grounds (eg, for reasons of public policy or international obligations).